 - on-farm trials of transformational technologies and practices

-- training farmers in the use of decision-support tools
+- training farmers to use decision-support tools

 - upskilling farmers in innovation, entrepreneurship and commercialisation.